 $ cd $ head -5000000 Phrases_20160625_082207.txt > phrases_5M.txt $ grep -v ' ' Phrases_20160625_082207.txt | head -500000 > words_500K.txt $

 Wikipedia is pretty sweet at covering many topics.
 It's not a great source for "playful" language.
 Any wikipedia article saying "The emperor was as nervous as a long-tailed cat in a roomful of rocking chairs" would be swiftly edited by folks who (sensibly) didn't want readers to have to struggle with such a tangled idiom.
-And yet this language is good for puzzles.
+Playful language is good for puzzles, though.

 Google Ngrams have a wide variety of language, probably wider than Wikipedia.
-Still, there are some quirks.
-One was obvious enough even for me to notice: it doesn't use contractions.
-Instead of "doesn't", it has "does not".
-The data ?seems? skewed towards what you might expect from many small books: more copyright notices and mentions of publishing companies than you might want.
+But it does have some not-so-great quirks.
+The data seems skewed towards what you might expect from many small books: more copyright notices and mentions of publishing companies than you might want.
+Scanning mistakes abound; you'll find plenty plenty of "words" like doesn'tmatter.

 I found text files with "playful" language.
 E.g., data files for "fortune cookie" programs.
 I'd like more.
 I'd sure like a collection of song lyrics and lines of poetry "weighted" by what percentage of the population knows/recognizes them.
 And/or a list of movie titles scored by how many folks know those titles.
 I'd like more idioms.
 Still, the stuff I've collected feels pretty good so far.